communityii/yii2-user/DESIGN.md

 14. Menu for user profile can be setup as parameters
 15. User Status Configuration - DISCUSSION NEEDED - what all values are possible, and how access control needs to be set
     - Possible statuses
-      - registered (user filled the form)
+      - new (a newly registered user)
-      - confirmed (user received an email an clicked on a link in the mail)
-      - active (user can login, may be configured to happen automatically)
+      - active (user has been activated based on activation link confirmation - or via social authentication)
-      - banned (user was blocked by an admin)
+      - banned (user was blocked by an admin / moderator)
       - inactive (user has been inactivated - either due to multiple wrong password types or password expiry or other membership policy.)
-16. Events for register, confirm, active, banner, login, logout.
+16. Events for register, confirm, active, banned, login, logout.
 We could trigger the e-mail delivery with these.
 Could be implemented in a decoupled way with Dependency Injection.
 Sample "Mailer" class can be added.

 ## Database Structure